 Description: Living in the information age, it is imperative to be able to process, sort and analyze information, not just for usefulness but also for accuracy.
 This course is designed to equip students with the tools necessary to work with the amount of information available today and to make good decisions based on sound solutions in an ever-changing workplace.

 Description: Internship includes a mandatory 8-week job placement experience at an approved work location.
 Agreements are entered into between the student, the employer and the college.
-(Pre req: Approval by Division Chair, students are required to have a minimum CGPA of 2.0 before being allowed to go out on internship and must have completed two semesters)
+(Pre req: Approval by Academic Lead, students are required to have a minimum CGPA of 2.0 before being allowed to go out on internship and must have completed two semesters)

 Description: Following the Dave Ramsey "Foundations in Personal Finances", College Edition, students will develop practical and relevant personal financial skills.

 Description: An in-depth study of financial analysis and the financial institutions which serve agricultural businesses.
 For each particular type of financial institution, this course will study its sources of capital, its general loan criteria used to evaluate loan requests, and its financial performance.
 For ag borrowers, this course will also examine their financial condition, their projected cash flow and the importance of risk management.
 (Pre req: ACT 1103 and MTH 1203 or MTH 1503)

 Description: Introduction to quantitative decision-making methods for effective agribusiness management, emphasis on problem identification, model formulation and solution, interpretation and presentation of results.
 (Pre req: AIT 1003)

 Description: The study of law that governs agriculture.
 To include estate planning, contracts, leasing, water rights, fencing rights, tortes, personal and liability for the producer and agribusiness.
 This course will include guest lectures from regional attorneys.